UNIVERSITY OF GLASGOW HONORS PROGRAM

 Program of study

 The University of Glasgow is the second oldest university in Scotland and fourth oldest in the UK.
 It has been welcoming international students for more than 20 years.
-Students study from September–December or January–May and can choose 2 or 3 modules (courses) from subjects in Arts, Information and Mathematical Sciences, Biomedical & Life Sciences, Law, Business and Social Sciences, Physical Sciences and Engineering.
+Honors students study from September–December or January–May and can choose 2 or 3 modules (courses) from subjects in Arts, Information and Mathematical Sciences, Biomedical & Life Sciences, Law, Business and Social Sciences, Physical Sciences and Engineering.
 Click here to access the course catalog.

 Special honors course